point-hub/docs/docs/src/guide/essentials/overview.md

 ## Design Principles

-Design principles in programming help developers create clean, modular, and maintainable code.
-By adhering to principles such as KISS, DRY, SOLID, and separation of concerns, you ensure that your code is easier to debug, extend, and understand.
-These principles are fundamental not only for individual developers but also for teams working on large-scale projects where maintainability and collaboration are key.
+Using design principles in software development is essential for building maintainable and scalable systems.
+These principles provide a foundation for solving complex problems and ensure that the codebase remains clean and adaptable as the application evolves over time.